VxTi/stride-compiler/README.md

 /*
  * Functions have return type i32 and return 0 by default,
- * if no type or return value is provided.
+ * if no type or return current is provided.
  *
- * Classes, modules or letiables are shared through the 'shared' keyword.
+ * Classes, modules or letiables are isPublic through the 'isPublic' keyword.
  * This allows objects to be exposed to other modules.
  * Below is a representation of how one can write code in this language.
  */